PatrykKukula/movie-portal/README.md

 #### My account

 In my account tab user can change data about himself and upload avatar.
-Avatar is displated in various places like in user profile or in posted comments.
+Avatar is displayed in various places like in user profile or in posted comments.
 If there is no avatar the placeholder image will be displayed.

 <img width="600" height="780" alt="image" src="https://github.com/user-attachments/assets/a76bf6fd-9b4e-4328-9753-62c8ebb26ecf" />